ExxML/Discord-Karuta-Botter/README.md

 ##### Note #2: If you mistype the account number for the `{lock}` or `{burn}` command, you must restart the trade/burn process.
 Sorry!
 ##### Note #3: Automatic confirmation for the `kburn` command will not be supported.
 Use `kmultiburn` instead.

 #### ⚠️ **DO NOT** run the script for more than 12 consecutive hours.
 Karuta may flag your accounts for suspicious activity.
-After 12 hours, the script will automatically pause and display a warning in the terminal.
+After 12 hours (default setting), the script will automatically pause and display a warning in the terminal.
 #### ⚠️ **DO NOT** run this script too many times in a row because you will get login rate-limited by Discord Web.
 The cooldown after being rate-limited is typically a few hours.